 Most of What You Offer Isn’t Your Value

-value, you need to find that 30%—the area where you stand alone, apart from
+To find your value, you need to find that 30%—the area where you stand alone, apart from your competition.

 Your True Value